Gouravpanchal0601/AI-Powered-ChatBot-Assistant-System/README.md

 ---

----

 ## 🌟 Future Enhancements

 - Support for additional external tools (e.g., Weather API, Calendar)
 - Improved RAG with semantic search
 - Multi-user session management
 - Enhanced UI with theme customization

----

-## 📄 License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ---